My approach

-1. Empathy: As a user researcher leading in-depth, home interviews I was trained in active listening techniques.
+As a user researcher I was trained in active listening techniques.
 I listen, non-judgmentally, and meet people where they are.

-2. Systems Design: Trained in architecture and product design, I am skilled in designing room layouts and figuring out systems that can help someone stay organized long-term.
-I look holistically (across the home/life) to find opportunities to optimize and integrate disparate elements.
+Trained in architecture and product design, I am skilled in designing room layouts and figuring out storage systems that work for the specific space and behaviors.

 A lifelong journey to home organizing